dbc60/blog/content/post/basic-web-design.rst

       background-color: #fff888;
     }

-`Another page <jrl ninja config_>`_ on the author's site used a slightly different stylesheet, but it was still not just 5 lines of CSS.
-I was disappointed.
+I felt betrayed!
+I checked `another page <jrl ninja config_>`_ on the author's site.
+It used a slightly different stylesheet, but it was still a lot more than 5 lines of CSS.

 .. code-block:: css